boise-front-end-meetup/potential-topics/README.md

-# potential-topics
+# Potential Topics for the Boise Front-end Meetup

-This is a list of topics that have been mentioned over previous meetups.
+This is a list of topics that have been mentioned during meetups.
 Use this list to pick a topic if you aren't sure where to start.

 ## 01/02/2017